veeru-00/code_with_veeru/LSP_Programs.md

     return 0;
 }
 ```
-//.
-Develop a C program to search for a specific string in a file named "data.txt" and
-//display the line number(s) where it occurs?
+31.Develop a C program to search for a specific string in a file named "data.txt" and display the line number(s) where it occurs?
 ```
 #include<stdio.h>
 #include<string.h>